czjan23/Harddrive-Storage-Performance-Test/README.md

 The program will run default test to write and read different file sizes.
 Each test result of writing speed and reading speed will be printed and the average speed will be shown as well in the final part.

-Second, you can run the code with self-defined file sizes by following the following format:
+<b>Second</b>, you can run the code with self-defined file sizes by following the following format:

 ```
 python storage_test.py [file_size_number] [file_size_unit]
 Example:
 python storage_test.py 10 kb
 ```
 This will trigger the test running with your specified file size.
 Both this method and the first method will only test once for each file size.

+<i>(Note: In our test, due to memory limitiatons, we have found AWS cannot handle write/read a file size of 1GB and Google Cloud Platform cannot deal with 2GB.
+Therefore, testing with larger files on these two platforms will lead to MemoryError or process being killed.)</i>

-Third, you can run a file size for several iterations as many as you specified in the third argument:
+<b>Third</b>, you can run a file size for several iterations as many as you specified in the third argument:

 ```
 python storage_test.py [file_size_number] [file_size_unit] [iteration_times]